1999 Italian Grand Prix

 The 1999 Italian Grand Prix (formally the 70º Gran Premio Campari d'Italia) was a Formula One motor race held on 12 September 1999 at the Autodromo Nazionale di Monza near Monza, Italy.
 It was the thirteenth race of the 1999 Formula One World Championship, and the last held on this layout.

 The 53-lap race was won by Heinz-Harald Frentzen, driving a Jordan-Mugen-Honda, after McLaren's Mika Häkkinen, seeking to defend his Drivers' Championship title, spun off while leading comfortably.
 Ralf Schumacher was second in a Williams-Supertec, with Mika Salo third in a Ferrari.
 Häkkinen's rival Eddie Irvine finished sixth in the other Ferrari, thus moving level on points with the Finn at the top of the Drivers' Championship.
+This was the first one-two finish between two German Formula One drivers since the 1997 Japanese Grand Prix.

 Though the victory moved Frentzen to within ten points of Häkkinen and Irvine, it would turn out to be his third and last victory in Formula One, as well as the last for engine suppliers Mugen.
 It was also the Jordan team's only victory in dry conditions, their others coming in the rain.

+This was Damon Hill's final classified Formula One race finish.
+He failed to finish each of his subsequent three races.